Russell Simmons, accused of sexual misconduct, steps down from businesses

 During an extensive career, Simmons has made a name for himself creating the hip-hop clothing line Phat Farm, and in more recent years, co-founding the RushCard, a prepaid debit card, and launching All Def Digital, which produces videos geared toward urban youth culture.

-Simmons is also known as a vegan who has embraced a lifestyle of yoga and cryotherapy.
+Simmons has also prided himself as a vegan who has embraced a lifestyle of yoga and cryotherapy.
 He said he will convert his studio where he practices yoga into a not-for-profit center of learning and healing.

-"I will step aside and commit myself to continuing my personal growth, spiritual learning and above all to listening," he said.
+"I will step aside and commit myself to continuing my personal growth, spiritual learning and above all," he said, "to listening."